This is the multi-page printable view of this section. Click here to print.

 Access Logs

-View internet access logs.
-The private service provides a 24-hour network access log query.
+View internet access records.
+The private service provides 24-hour network access log query.

 Access Logs